m-pana/cov19-dashboard/README.md

-# cov19-dashboard
+# Covid19 Dashboard
-A simple Covid-19 dashboard to visualize data about the spread of the pandemic across different parts of the globe.
-Made for Clouds course, EURECOM 2020.
+This is the source code of a simple Covid-19 dashboard which displays information about the spread of the pandemic across the world.
+It is publicly available online at https://cov19-clouds.web.app.

+Written in Angular and hosted by Google Firebase.
+The primary source of data is the [Covid19API](https://covid19api.com/).

+Realized for the Clouds course of EURECOM, fall semester 2020.